A person with coeliac disease has a bad reaction to gluten in food and drink.

 Symptoms of coeliac disease vary and include:

-- Tiiredness, faintness, or fatigue, due to anaemia
+- Tiredness, faintness, or fatigue, due to anaemia

 What health problems accompany coeliac disease?